rhinterberger/api_skeleton/src/modules/README.md

 Module-local dependencies should be added to package.json in the module folder.

 All the rest is on you.

-Do whatever you want within your module.
+API Path
+=
+Modules are connected to the path defined in [module].path.
+All Modulepaths reside under /module/ route.